-A: the Subgrantee Selection Process will comprise a single round immediately followed by remaining location negotiations
+A: the Subgrantee Selection Process will include three phases:

-- Benefit of the Bargain Round: The State Broadband Program Office will solicit applications for unserved and underserved locations and eligible CAIs. - Final Location Negotiations: The State Broadband Program Office will identify unclaimed locations after the Bargain round.
-If locations identified as eligible remain unclaimed after initial rounds of funding, negotiations with providers may be conducted until no unclaimed locations remain.
+- Pre-Application Process: Prospective subgrantees may submit information on proposed project areas in this optional pre-application phase. - Initial Application Round: The State Broadband Program Office will solicit applications for unserved and underserved locations and eligible CAIs. - Subsequent Application Round(s): The State Broadband Program Office will identify potentially unclaimed locations after the initial application round, if any exist.
+If locations identified as eligible remain unclaimed after initial rounds of funding, additional application rounds may be conducted until no unclaimed locations remain.